Dakaram

 Dakaram is a small village in the state of Andhra Pradesh, India, near Mudinepalli, Gudivada.
 As of 2011, it had a total population of 696.

 Geography

-Dakaram is situated in the northern part of Krishna district, at an average altitude of 5 meters above the sea level.
+Dakaram is situated in the northern part of Eluru district, at an average altitude of 5 meters above the sea level.
 The village has a total land area of 385 hectares.

 Demographics

 As per the 2011 census, Dakaram had a population of 696.
 The literacy rate of the village was 73.71%, with 279 of the male inhabitants and 234 of the female inhabitants being literate.